 - Corporations that renounce their U.S. "citizenship" and shift their address offshore are deserters.
-They are traitors to America.
+They are unpatriotic.
 They want all the benefits of being an American company without paying their fair share of taxes.
-That makes the rest of us pick up the tab. - It is unpatriotic for a corporation to abandon America by shifting its address to a tax haven in order to dodge paying its taxes. - Congress must close tax loopholes that make it easy for corporations to shift profits and jobs offshore.
+That makes the rest of us pick up the tab. - Congress must close tax loopholes that make it easy for corporations to shift profits and jobs offshore.
 Congress needs to level the playing field so that big corporations have to play by the same rules as Main Street businesses that are doing their part. - Big corporations say that the 35% U.S. corporate income tax rate is too high.
 But many companies pay much less because of loopholes in our tax code many pay at a rate of less than 20%. - 26 corporations paid no U.S. income taxes from 2008 to 2012, including General Electric, Boeing and Verizon.
-111 companies paid no income taxes in at least one of those five years. - We cannot win a race to the bottom.
-There will always be countries with tax rates that are much lower than ours sometimes 0%.
+111 companies paid no income taxes in at least one of those five years.